Date with the Night: Critical reception

 "Date With the Night" was met with acclaim from music critics upon its release.
 In a review of the song, Allmusic's Tom Maginnis said that "the band scatter sinewy riffs laced with soiled power chords and volcanic eruptions of white noise with joyous irreverence."
 Blender noted that the song had a "disco pulse," while Entertainment Weekly's Emily Wilson called the song "ferocious."
 Pitchfork praised the song's "stop/start emergency-room shriek."
 The Guardian's review noted that "You scarcely notice how mannered the vocals are when there is great music powering away behind" Karen O.

-Commercial Performance
+Commercial performance

 The song debuted and peaked on the Official UK Singles Chart on the chart dated April 26, 2003, at number 16.
-It remains their highest-peaking single in the UK.
+It remains their highest-peaking single in the United Kingdom.